OliverFlecke/02805-Social-Graphs-and-Interactions-Project/README.md

 ## Data

+All the data is downloaded from this [airport database](https://openflights.org/data.html).
-The desciptions of each of the columns in the data set can be seen here.
+The descriptions of each of the columns in the data set can be seen here.

 ### Airports